Jirga: Functioning methodology

 The community council meaning is often found in circumstances involving a dispute between two individuals; a jirga may be part of the dispute resolution mechanism in such cases.
 The disputants would usually begin by finding a mediator, choosing someone such as a senior religious leader, a local notable, or a mediation specialist (a khan or məshər).
 In tribal Pashtun society, the maliks serve as de facto arbiters in local conflicts, interlocutors in state policy-making, tax-collectors, heads of village and town councils and delegates to provincial and national jirgas as well as delegates to Parliament.
 The mediator hears from each of the two sides and then he forms a Jirga of community elders, taking care to include the supporters of both sides.
 The jirga then considers the case and, after it discusses the matter, it comes to a decision about how to handle it, which the mediator then announces.
 The jirga's conclusion is binding.

 Afghanistan

-1709 loya jirga

 A loya jirga was gathered by Mirwais Hotak in Shari Safa near Kandahar in 1709.

-1747 loya jirga

-A jirga at Kandahar was attended by Afghan representatives who appointed Ahmad Shah Durrani as their new leader.
+A 1747 jirga at Kandahar was attended by Afghan representatives who appointed Ahmad Shah Durrani as their new leader.

-1928 loya jirga

 In September 1928, a jirga was called by King Amanullah at Paghman near Kabul, the third loya jirga of his reign (1919–1929) to discuss reforms, during which King Amanullah asked Queen Soraya to remove her veil in order to gain support for his modernizing policies.
 However, this was too much for the delegates, some of whom instigated a revolt.
 Resistance against Amanullah's reforms eventually led to the Afghan Civil War (1928–1929).